Skip to content

 LycheeDecode (4096) 24.90 3.32 10.88 12.74 11.68 20.71 90.34 93.25 33.48

-On mathematical reasoning (DeepSeek-R1-Distill-Qwen-7B), LycheeDecode + Cache Correction achieves 46.7% on AIME24 (vs. 40.0% for Full Attention), with an average score of 44.9 surpassing Full Attention's 43.0.
+On mathematical reasoning tasks (DeepSeek-R1-Distill-Qwen-7B), LycheeDecode + Cache Correction achieved 46.7% on AIME24 (compared to 40.0% for Full Attention), and an average score of 44.9, surpassing Full Attention's 43.0.

-Ablation Study (Head Identification Method Comparison)
+Ablation Study (Head Identification Comparison)

 Method Passkey Retrieval HotpotQA